 Number of cruise calls in Port of Gothenburg, 2000-2014.

 Gothenburg offers many advantages as a cruise destination.
 Visitors tourists appreciate the cosy atmosphere in the city, the large number of cafes and restaurants and the fact that most things are within walking distance.
 Shopping is also rated highly, as are the parks and the archipelago.
 In recent years, Gothenburg as a Christmas City has proved to be a popular destination in December and has extended the cruise season.

 Read more about Gothenburg as a cruise destination on Gothenburg & co's website.

 The Port of Gothenburg has two terminals for cruise ships; one at the centrally located Free Port and the other at Arendal, beside the Volvo Museum, where the very largest cruise ships can berth.

 Cruising tourism has become an increasingly important source of income for the city.
-Last summer, travellers spent around SEK 40 million in Gothenburg.
-Read more in the most recent cruise survey about who goes on cruises to Gothenburg and what they feel about the city.
+In 2014, travellers will spend around SEK 80 million in Gothenburg.

 The rise in the number of visits by cruise ships is largely a result of focused collaboration between the Port of Gothenburg and the city's marketing and event company Gothenburg & Co.
 Gothenburg is also part of Cruise Baltic, a network of 27 destinations in 10 countries.

-During the summer of 2011 a survey was conducted to find out what the cruise travellers feel about Gothenburg.
+A survey has been conducted to find out what the cruise travellers feel about Gothenburg.
 Read about it here.

 The Port of Gothenburg is working in several ways to reduce the environmental impact of cruise traffic.
 The following are some examples: